Get insider access

 3. Best Mid-Range Vacuum For Allergies

-If you're shopping at a mid-range price point, the best HEPA vacuum for allergies we've tested is the Airsign HEPA Vacuum.
-It feels less well-built than the Cat & Dog variant of the Miele Classic C1 and has a shorter power cable, but it's a lot cheaper while still offering good filtration performance.
-It has an onboard HEPA filter with charcoal filtration, helping to seal in fine allergens and minimize odor, and uses biodegradable dirtbags with a built-in seal cover.
-It's partially made from recycled materials, which is great if you're looking for a more environmentally-conscious vacuum.
-It has a simple design that's easy to maintain.
-The canister body is pretty compact, enabling you to store it in small closets without too much effort.
+If you're shopping at a mid-range price point, the best vacuum for allergies we've tested is the Airsign HEPA Vacuum.
+It isn't as well-built as the Miele Classic C1 and has an even shorter power cable, but it's a lot cheaper while still offering good filtration performance.
+It has an onboard HEPA filter with charcoal media, helping to seal in fine allergens and minimize odor as you clean.
+It's also worth a look if you're searching for a more environmentally-conscious vacuum: the body is partially made from recycled plastics and uses biodegradable dirtbags with a built-in seal cover.
+That said, the Airsign is also fully compatible with third-party HEPA-rated cloth bags to improve allergen-sealing performance further.
+User maintenance is simple, and the canister body is compact, enabling you to store it in small closets without too much effort.

 Performance on most surfaces is good, even with a basic straight suction floorhead.
-However, it isn't the best option for cleaning dense carpeting, as the vacuum isn't currently offered with a powerbrush.
+However, it isn't the best option if you have a lot of carpeting at home, as the vacuum isn't currently offered with an air-driven turbo head or electrically-driven power head to provide an additional level of surface agitation.

 See our review